aksommerville/fullmoon4/README.md

 - [ ] Detect heavy drops in requestAnimationFrame rate and stop music if too low.
 - [ ] Move Map decoding out of DataService into a class of its own.
 - [ ] Can we pack CSS and favicon into index.html?
 Just to eliminate the initial HTTP calls.
+- [ ] Unfocus Reset button (all buttons?) after clicking, so accidentally pressing space bar has no effect.